Pylons/pyramid/docs/glossary.rst

      a subclass such as :class:`pyramid.httpexceptions.HTTPFound`.
 See
      :ref:`webob_chapter` for information about response objects.

+   response adapter
+     A callable which accepts an arbitrary object and "converts" it to a :class:`pyramid.response.Response` object.
+See :ref:`using_iresponse`
+     for more information.

    Repoze
      "Repoze" is essentially a "brand" of software developed by `Agendaless Consulting <http://agendaless.com>`_ and a set of contributors.
 The